The Essence of Technology and Art#

 Philosophy will not be able to bring about a direct change of the present state of the world.
 This is true not only of philosophy but of all merely human meditations and endeavors.
 Only a god can still save us.
 I think the only possibility of salvation left to us is to prepare readiness, through thinking and poetry, for the appearance of the god or for the absence of the god during the decline; so that we do not, simply put, die meaningless deaths, but that when we decline, we decline in the face of the absent god. – Martin Heidegger, Spiegel interview, 1966

-For Heidegger, the danger is not simply that technology obstructs our access to Being—but that it causes us to forget Being altogether.
-He’s pointing to cybernetics (the science of systems, control, and information flow) as having replaced philosophy as the dominant framework for understanding the world, that is, data and systems theory, not wisdom or metaphysics, now shape our worldview and decision-making is done by algorithms, economics, optimization.
-In Heidegger’s eyes, this is the ultimate enframing (Gestell): the culmination of seeing the world purely as resource, as system to be controlled, not as mystery to be lived.
+For Heidegger, the danger does not lie simply in technology obstructing our access to Being—but in its making us forget Being altogether.
+He points to cybernetics (the science of systems, control, and information flows), which has replaced philosophy as the dominant framework for understanding the world: today our worldview is shaped not by wisdom or metaphysics, but by data and systems theory, and decisions are made by algorithms, economics, and optimization.
+In Heidegger’s eyes, this is the ultimate enframing: the culmination of a view that sees the world purely as a resource, as a system to be controlled, not as a mystery to be lived.

 […] where the danger is, there also grows the saving power. – Friedrich Hölderlin